ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/heart_failure/index.rst

 Heart Failure
 =============

 In the GBD, heart failure is considered an impairment and the fatal and nonfatal burden is assigned to the causes identified as etiologies for the impairment.
-For this project, we are modeling HF due to :ref:`ischemic heart disease <2019_cause_ihd>`, :ref:`hypertensive heart disease <2019_cause_hhd>`, and :ref:`chronic obstructive pulmonary disease <2019_cause_copd>` as part of the cause; the remainder of heart failure is modeled as an undifferentiated clinical entity.
-This document describes the overall heart failure modeling process and provides details for the simulation inputs for the residual category.
+For this project, we are modeling HF as a separate cause, independent of other causes and therefore, heart failure can overlap with other causes in the model, such as IHD and simulants can carry multiple heart diseases simultaneously.
+This document describes the overall heart failure modeling process and provides details for the simulation inputs.

 .. contents::
    :local: